soukron/redfish-to-vsphere-proxy/README.md

 ## Limitations

-1. BootSourceOverrideEnabled only accepts "Continuous" value
+1. BootSourceOverrideEnabled only accepts "Continuous" value due to vSphere constrains
-2. BootSourceOverrideSupported only allows "Hdd" and "Cd"
+2. BootSourceOverrideSupported only allows "HDD" and "CD"
 3. Authentication requires vCenter credentials
 4. SSL certificates must be in the `certs/` directory